Driver Records, License Suspensions, and Reinstatement Information

 For mail in applications, complete the Application for Reinstatement (Form DR 2870).
 Mail the completed application, check or money order for $95 and specific requirements (for example: evidence of insurance, SR22, etc.) to the address noted on the application.
 You must clearly write your name and date of birth on the coupon when paying by money order.
 Whenever possible, mail this information approximately thirty-sixty days before your eligibility date.
 This allows us to complete your request in a timely manner.
 Allow up to twenty business days (after mailing) for us to complete your application before contacting our office.
 Once we verify that all the necessary information has been received and we have completed processing the application, we will mail a Letter of Clearance to the address you listed on the application.

-For more information about reinstatements, points and other violations, see the Reinstatements page- What is the difference between a Suspension, Revocation, Cancellation and/or Denial of my driving privilege
+For more information about reinstatements, points and other violations, see the Reinstatements page- What is the Difference Between a Suspension, Revocation, Cancellation and/or Denial of My Driving Privilege?

 - Revocation: A mandatory restraint action on a valid driver license or driving privilege.
 A revoked license is invalid and cannot be re-issued.
 After reinstatement of your driving privilege you must re-test (both written and drive) to be issued a new license.Suspension: A temporary withdrawal of the driving privilege.
 A suspension is a restraint action but does not void the driver license.
 A valid license may be re-issued upon reinstatement.
 A license that has expired, must be renewed upon reinstatement.
 Point suspensions require a written test at renewal.Denial: A restraint action when no valid license exists at the time of restraint.
 Cancellation/Denial: Actions to void a Colorado license and deny the driving privilege.
 Reinstatement is required and passing of a written and a road test is mandatory.Cancellation: This action will void a valid Colorado license.
 A cancellation, by itself, is not a restraint action and does NOT require reinstatement if complied with in a timely manner.
 Another license/permit may be issued, unless the reason for cancellation is still outstanding.

-Out-Of-State Services for Colorado Drivers:
+Out-Of-State Services for Colorado Drivers

-- Out-of-State Duplicate?
+- Out-of-State Duplicate

 - Out-of-State Extension